Common Interview Questions About Interpersonal Skills

 Interpersonal Skills Questions and Best Answers

 Here you will find frequently asked interview questions about interpersonal skills.
 Below each question, you will find an explanation of what the interviewer wants to know, a sample answer, and the reason why it works so well.

 1. Tell Me About a Time When You Had to Work With a Coworker You Did Not Like or Trust.

 What They Want to Know: The key to this question is not to focus on the negative or blame your coworker.
 Instead, focus on being professional.
 Tell the employer that you recognize that not all coworkers will be best friends, but it's necessary to be able to collaborate with everyone.
 Highlight how you set aside personal differences.

-Each coworker works differently.
+Coworker works differently.
 In my last job, I had a coworker who tended to work alone and was not very sociable.
 This made it difficult for me to work with her on team projects.
-So I asked to speak with her privately, and tried to find common ground—understand how she liked to work, what type of things she specialized in—and we broke the project up to best fit each of our skills and interests.
+So I asked to speak with her privately, and tried to find common ground—to understand how she liked to work, what type of things she specialized in—and we broke the project up to best fit each of our skills and interests.
 In the end, we met the deadline more efficiently because we each could take ownership of a part of the project.

 2. Describe a Conflict at Work.

 What They Want to Know: Again, do not place blame on anyone.
 Highlight where the disagreement came from, what the issue was, and what your rationale was.
 Emphasize how you worked proactively to resolve the issue and conclude with what the final results were.